Aircloak/aircloak/air/docs/content/ops/configuration.md

 #### Manually classifying isolating columns

-It's possible for the computation to check if a column is isolating to be very slow or even impossible for some very large data sources.
-In such cases the administrator is able to manually configure if a column should be treated as isolating on a case-by-case basis.
+Insights Cloak can automatically detect whether a column isolates users or not.
+For large database tables this check can be slow and resource-intensive.
+An administrator may choose to manually configure whether a given column isolates users or not, removing the need for automated classification.

-The two configuration options that control this are `auto_isolating_column_classification` and `isolating_columns`.
-Both are set for each table with `auto_isolating_column_classification` defaulting to `true` and `isolating_columns` defaulting to empty. `isolating_columns` is a dictionary where for each column the value of `true` or `false` indicates the manual classification of that column.
+How Insights Cloak handles classifying columns is configured for each table individually, using `auto_isolating_column_classification` (defaulting to true) and `isolating_columns` (empty by default).
+`isolating_columns` is a dictionary where each key is the name of a column, and the value of `true` or `false` indicates if the column should be considered as isolating users or not.
 The behaviour for columns not included in that dictionary is guided by `auto_isolating_column_classification` - if it's set to `true`, then Insights Cloak will try to compute if the column is isolating as normal, if to `false` then it will assume it's isolating.

 Take this example: